Ranagol/webpage-template/readme.md

 ### 3.4.1 Image uploading

 The image will be stored separatelly for every user.
 Every uploading user will have a personal dir in the storage\upload dir.
 This personal dir will be named after the users email address.
+If the user uploads multiple documents, naturally all these documents will be stored only in one place: in his directory.
-Example, if a user with email address tri@gmail.com uploads a .png picture, the picture will be found
-here: storage\upload\tri@gmail.com\Honorverse map.png
+Example, if a user with email address tri@gmail.com uploads a .png picture, the picture will be found here: storage\upload\tri@gmail.com\Honorverse map.png

 ### 3.4.2 .csv file uploading